 - At the completion of course work and prior to taking Comprehensive Exams, submit a final Program of Study Form signed by the Doctoral Committee.

-- Form your Doctoral Written Comprehensive Exam Committee with your Major Professor.
-Complete the Written Comprehensive Examinations and Oral Comprehensive Examination (the Oral Comprehensive Examination must be taken within four weeks of the Written).
+- Form your Doctoral Oral Comprehensive Exam Committee with your Major Professor.
+Complete the Written Comprehensive Examinations and Oral Comprehensive Examination.
+The Oral Comprehensive Examination must be taken within four weeks of completing the Written Comprehensive Examination.

-- Once coursework is completed, you must remain enrolled by taking 1 credit of ENG 699 each semester.
+- Once coursework is completed, you must remain enrolled by taking at least 1 credit of ENG 699 each semester.